saraachour/stanford-cs104.github.io/src/routes/assignments/assign5/+page.svelte.md

 Remember that, when you run `make` without specifying a "target", it runs the first rule in the Makefile by default.

-Then, add **CI Tests** in the `tests` directory.
-Our CI file (which you can view at `.github/workflows` in the repository if you want!) will automatically run every executable file in the `calculator/tests` directory– we’ve provided one example file for you.
-Add some tests (and/or test files, aka “test suites”) to your files, so that when you push to your GitHub repository, you get a green checkmark ✅.
+Then, add **CI Tests** in the `tests/your_tests.py` file.
+Don't worry if you're rusty on Python, we have some premade examples for you in the `tests/example_tests.py` file!
+Our CI file (which you can view at `.github/workflows` in the repository if you want!) will automatically run your tests.
+Please add two new tests to this file, so that when you push to your GitHub repository, you get a green checkmark ✅.
 You’ll have to enable our workflows to run on your forked repository – go to “Actions” –

 ![A screenshot of the GitHub Toolbar]({toolbar})